Please contact our priest if you or your son or daughter are interested in being prepared for Confirmation.

 Almighty and everliving God, who hast vouchsafed to regenerate these thy servants by Water and the Holy Ghost, and hast given unto them forgiveness of all their sins: Strengthen them, we beseech thee, O Lord, with the Holy Ghost the Comforter, and daily increase in them thy manifold gifts of grace; the spirit of wisdom and understanding; the spirit of counsel and ghostly strength; the spirit of knowledge and true godliness; and fill them, O Lord, with the spirit of thy holy fear, now and for ever.
 Amen.
 (The Book of Common Prayer – 1662)

-If you are interested in confirmation for yourself or for your son or daughter, please contact our chaplain who would be most pleased to speak with you.
+If you are interested in confirmation for yourself or for your son or daughter, please contact our priest who would be most pleased to speak with you.

 [text adapted from St George’s Halifax website]